Accountability Meaning, Definition

 The 3 Steps of Being Accountable

-How do we hold someone to fulfill his or her duty?
+How do we hold someone to fulfil his or her duty?
 Use this three-step guide to manage your accountabilities in a simple and effective way.

 1 Create the Agreement